Heading into London with a toddler? We’ve got you covered.

 V&A Museum of Childhood

-Bethnal Green is home to a smaller branch of the world famous V&A museum that’s exclusively dedicated to childhood.
+Bethnal Green in East London is home to a smaller branch of the world famous V&A museum that’s exclusively dedicated to childhood.

 The onsite Benugo café is perfectly set up for kids with lots of meal and snack options are available.